History of rail transportation in the United States: Modern era (1946–present)

 In the early 21st century, several of the railroads, along with the federal government and various port agencies, began to reinvest in freight rail infrastructure, such as intermodal terminals and bridge and tunnel improvements.
 These projects are designed to increase capacity and efficiency across the national rail network.
 Two examples are the Heartland Corridor and the National Gateway.

 Both the Bill Clinton and Barack Obama administrations had announced plans for new high-speed rail lines in their first terms.
 In the case of Clinton era, the only tangible outcome was the introduction of Amtrak's Acela Express, serving the Northeast Corridor, in 2000.
 Obama even mentioned his rail plans in his State of the Union address, the first time in decades a President had done so.
 While several small scale improvements to rail lines were financed by federal money, more ambitious plans in Florida, Ohio and other states failed when newly elected Republican governors stopped existing high-speed rail plans and returned federal funding.

 In 2015 construction began on the California High-Speed Rail line.
 The Phase I portion, which would link Los Angeles and San Francisco in under three hours, was originally projected to be completed in 2029 at a cost of $40 billion.
 By 2018 however, the project experienced numerous delays and cost miscalculations, with an estimated completion date of 2033 and a cost of $98.1 billion.

+The Infrastructure Investment and Jobs Act, enacted in 2021, provides a major funding increase for passenger rail systems, including new rail lines and replacement of level crossings.
+Improvements to the Northeast Corridor funded by the law include bridge replacements and the construction of new rail tunnels under the Hudson River (see Gateway Program).